Tongyong Pinyin: Shared features with Hanyu Pinyin

 If tone is ignored, 19.47% of Tongyong Pinyin syllables are spelled differently to those of Hanyu Pinyin.
 The difference widens when syllables are measured according to average frequency of use in everyday life to a 48.84% difference in spellings.
 In two cases (si and ci) the same Latin spelling denotes different syllables depending on the transcription system.

 Arguments

 The prevalence of Hanyu Pinyin as an established system weighs at least as heavily on the debate over Tongyong Pinyin as any feature of the system itself.
-Arguments presented in the ongoing debate include these.
+There are many arguments for the use of each.
+Some factors cited in support of Tongyong Pinyin include the following.